racross1/fetch-backend/README.md

     rails s

-If you prefer to run the app in the command line instead of using the front and backend interface, you can add new entries in the fetch-backend/run.rb file and see the outputs by running ruby run.rb in your terminal.

 ## Starting Frontend
 To start the frontend make sure you are in the fetch-frontend folder in your terminal and enter the following command in your terminal:
     npm start

 # How to Use